varocketry/guitar-mastery-hub/public/lessons/lesson_039_minor_scale.md

 ---

-## ðŸ“– SECTION 5: MINOR SCALES ON GUITAR
+## 📖 SECTION 5: MINOR SCALES ON GUITAR

 ### A Natural Minor - Open Position